HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 -   `z` (i.e., *z*) = James-Stein estimate
 -   `true_ba` (i.e., `theta`, *θ*) = the batting average at the end of the season

-> The first step in applying stein’s method is to determine the average of the averages.
+> The first step in applying Stein’s method is to determine the average of the averages.
 Obviously this grand average, which we give the symbol $\\overline y$, must also lie between 0 and 1.
 The essential process in Stein’s method is the "shrinking" of all the individual averages toward this grand average.
 If a player’s hitting record is better than the grand average, then it must be reduced; if he is not hitting as well as the grand average, then his hitting record must be increased.
 The resulting shrunken value for each player we designate *z*. (p.
 119)

 As such, the James-Stein estimator is: